EddyVerbruggen/nativescript-plugin-firebase/docs/AUTHENTICATION.md

 ### Google Sign-In

 First, enable Google Sign-In in your firebase instance and add the _Web SDK configuration_.

+Make sure you've uploaded your SHA1 fingerprint(s)](https://developers.google.com/android/guides/client-auth) to the Firebase console, then download the latest `google-services.json` file and add it to `app/App_Resources/Android`.

 Then add the following lines to your code and check for setup instructions for your platform below.